Frequently Asked Questions

 How do I receive emails and information from UK?

-Parent and Family Engagement has recently launched the new Cat Chat Family Community, a one-stop shop for family communications and Family Weekend registration.
+The Cat Chat Family Community, a one-stop shop for family communications and Family Weekend registration, is a wonderful resource for Wildcat families!
 If your Wildcat provided your email address on their admissions application, you will automatically be added to the Cat Chat Family Community.
 If the university does not already have your email address, you may sign yourself up here.
 We define family very broadly and welcome all supportive adults in our students’ lives to be part of the Wildcat family!

 How do I update my contact information or remove myself from the Cat Chat Family Community?